 In the Classroom

 I teach my students how to critically analyze our complex social world.
-Through my interactive and engaging courses, students thoughtfully explore the complex connections between sociological concepts and our social, cultural, political, and economic lives.
+In my interactive and engaging courses, students thoughtfully explore the connections between sociological concepts and our social, cultural, political, and economic lives.

 Leading interactive class discussions, modeling relevant current events analysis, and guiding collaborative case-study analysis, I teach students how to reflect meaningfully on social norms and prepare for meaningful engagement in civic society.